thanh-cao/ms1-backe-construction/README.md

 In order to make sure there were no syntax errors found in the project, [W3C Markup Validator](https://validator.w3.org/nu/) and [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) services were utilized to validate the page.

 I also used Chrome DevTools' Lighthouse to evaluate the overall performance of the website with the results as in below:

 ![Lighthouse evaluation](assets/readme/lighthouse-test.png)

 ### User Story Testing
+1. As a first time visitor, I want to understand what the website is about and the purpose of it.
+* When users enter the website, they will see right away the logo of the company "Backe Constructions AS" which gives a hint as to what this company does.
+* The theme and purpose of the website is made clearly within the call out section.
+Hero image has tools on wooden table which gives out the theme of the site.
+The company's motto then gives more information what the company does and the ability to contact them if any questions.

-1. As a first time visitor, I want to easily navigate through the website to find out the information I need.
+2. As a first time visitor, I want to easily navigate through the website to find out the information I need.
-* The
+* The site is built as a simple page application with content clearly separated by headings and/or visuals.
+* At the top of the page is a fixed intuitive navigation bar that informs users what information they can find and click to the desired section.
+Each link of the navigation has an indicator as users scroll down the site to let them know where they are.
+* Navigation links appear again at the bottom of the page so that users can go back quickly to previous sections without feeling trapped at the end.

-2. As a first time visitor, I want to learn more about what kind of services the company offers.
+3. As a first time visitor, I want to learn more about what kind of services the company offers.
+* The different services are clearly presented with a bold heading and a short text describing it.
+Furthermore, each service has its own background image relevant to the topic in order to reinforce the message.
+* Since the company is capable of doing more than what they can summarize, there is a button in this section which allows users to contact the company for further information.

-3. As a first time visitor, I want to see previous work they have done, so that I can estimate their competencies.
+4. As a first time visitor, I want to see previous work they have done, so that I can estimate their competencies.
+* The company's experience is displayed as a gallery with descriptions for the different types of work.
+* Carousels are used in order to show before and after of some projects.

-4. As a first time visitor, I want to quickly send a message, so that I can ask further questions or to get a quote from the company.
+5. As a first time visitor, I want to quickly send a message, so that I can ask further questions or to get a quote from the company.
+* Upon entering the site, users can see right away Contact button at the navigation bar that stands out from other links.
+* Users are then directed to a simple contact which allows them to send their contact details as well as what it is they wonder about.

-5. As a returning visitor, I want to quickly find contact information of the company.
+6. As a returning visitor, I want to quickly find contact information of the company.
+* The navigation bar has a visible contact button which quickly directs users to Contact Us section.
+* Contact buttons are placed throughout the website so that returning users can easily find contact form and/or contact information.

 ### Known Bugs
 * The work gallery has some carousels which include images that are in portrait mode, which breaks the layout of the section when users scroll to those images.